AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module9/ex7.md

 The first code fragments needs to be implemented in the **\<head>** section of the website, the second code fragments needs to be implemented in the **\<body>** section of the website.

 To do this dynamically without having to change every individual web page, we created two JavaScript files that are part of the Platform Demo website.
-These two files are named `launch.js` (which you've used before as part of Modules 1-2-3) and `tags_body.j` (which is a new file).
+These two files are named `launch.js` and `tags_body.js`.

 You'll now need to copy some pieces (not all) of these two Google Tag Manager code fragments into those two JavaScript files.